BGRD 50200 Taxation for Managers (NLA)

 BGRD 60700 Forensic Accounting (NLA)

-The capstone course for the M.B.A. in professional accountancy program.
+The capstone course for the M.S. in Accounting program.
 Integrates previous accounting coursework while examining advanced topics of current relevance in the profession to enhance students' preparedness for certification and career success.
 Teamwork is an important component of the course.
-Prerequisites: Graduate standing, BGRD 50400 and Co-requisite BGRD 60200.
+Prerequisites: Graduate standing, BGRD 50400.
 (S)

 BGRD 61000 Managing in a Global Economy